Igorkowalski94/eslint-plugin-project-structure/README.md

 # eslint-plugin-project-structure

 Eslint plugin with rules that will help you achieve a project structure that is scalable, consistent, and well thought out.<br>
-Whether you're working alone or with a small or large team, save time by automating the reviews of key principles for a healthy project!
+Whether you're working alone, with a small or large team, save time by automating the reviews of key principles for a healthy project!

 [**Playground**](https://github.com/Igorkowalski94/eslint-plugin-project-structure-playground) for eslint-plugin-project-structure rules.